The minimum required grade for undergraduate prerequisites is a C (2.0) or better, and graduate prerequisites is a B (3.0) or better.

 OCN 601 Marine Biology-Environments and Organisms (4) (3 hr Lec, 3 hr Lab) Introduction to the diversity of marine organisms and the many specialized coastal, reef, and oceanic habitats in which they live.
 Lab and field research exercises will complement lecture subjects.
 Graduate standing in Marine Biology graduate degree program only.
+MB ad OCN majors only.
 A-F only.
 Pre: consent.
 (Fall only) (Cross-listed as MBIO 601)

 OCN 602 Marine Biology-Processes and Impacts (4) (3 hr Lec, 3 hr Lab) Investigation of biological phenomena and processes related to productivity and food webs, community structure and ecology, adaptations, and physiology, and impacts of human activities and fisheries.
 Graduate standing in Marine Biology graduate degree program only.
+MB and OCN majors only.
 A-F only.
 Pre: 601.
 Minimum prerequisite grade of B. (Spring only) (Cross-listed as MBIO 602)

 OCN 620 Physical Oceanography (3) Introduction to properties of seawater, oceanographic instruments and methods, heat budget, general ocean circulation, regional oceanography, waves, tides, sea level.
 Formation of water masses, dynamics of circulation.
 Repeatable one time.
 Pre: MATH 242 (or concurrent), or consent.